in2code-de/lux/Documentation/Technical/Campaigns/Workflows.md

 ##### 2 Trigger

 A trigger is a condition for a possible event or action.
-You can choose one or more triggers (and combine them logical with AND or OR) that should result in an action (see 3 Action).
+You can choose one or more triggers (and combine them logical with AND or OR or negotiate it) that should result in an action (see 3 Action).

 Choose a trigger and click on the **+** button.
 Now a new trigger configuration was added.
 Depending on the trigger that